faresbs/faresbs.github.io/_posts/2024-07-09-Rl-hands-on.md

 The agent has to decide between 4 actions - Right, Left, Bottom or Up.

-As the agent observes the current state of the environment and chooses an action, the environment transitions to a new state, and also returns a reward that indicates the consequences of the action.
+As the agent observes the current state of the environment and chooses an action, the environment transitions to a new state and also returns a reward that indicates the consequences of the action.

-In this task, Each time step incurs -1 reward, unless the player stepped into the cliff, which incurs -100 reward.
+In this task, Each time step incurs -1 reward, unless the player steps into the cliff, which incurs a -100 reward.
 Getting to the target gives you a +100 reward.
 Obviously, the goal is to get to the target point with more rewards.
 The space is represented by a 12 x 4 (48 observations) with 3 x 12 + 1 possible states.
-The agent observes the position from the environment and choose an action from 4 possible actions.
+The agent observes the position from the environment and chooses an action from 4 possible actions.

 You can learn more about it here: https://gymnasium.farama.org/environments/toy_text/cliff_walking/